-No stock assessment work was conducted by ADF&G on pollock in 2021.
+No stock assessment work was conducted on pollock.

 Prince William Sound Area pollock pelagic trawl fishery regulations include a January 13 registration deadline, logbooks, catch reporting, check-in and check-out provisions, and accommodation of an ADF&G observer upon request.
-The PWS Inside District is divided into three sections for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
+The PWSA Inside District is divided into three sections for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
 Additionally, the fishery is managed under a 5% maximum bycatch allowance that is further divided into five species or species groups.
-In addition, the PWS Rockfish Management Plan allows only 0.5% rockfish bycatch during this pollock fishery.
-In 2013, new management measures were implemented to set the PWS pollock GHL at 2.5% of the federal Gulf of Alaska ABC.
-For Cook Inlet Area, directed fishing for pollock is managed under a "Miscellaneous Groundfish" commissioner's permit.
+In addition, the PWSA Rockfish Management Plan allows only 0.5% rockfish bycatch during this pollock fishery.
+In 2013, new management measures were implemented to set the PWSA pollock GHL at 2.5% of the federal Gulf of Alaska ABC.
+For CIA, directed fishing for pollock is managed under a "Miscellaneous Groundfish" commissioner's permit.
 Initiated in December 2014, a commissioner's permit fishery for pollock using seine gear was prosecuted through 2016.
-In Central Region, pollock is also retained as bycatch to other directed groundfish fisheries, primarily Pacific cod (Contact Jan Rumble).
+In Central Region, pollock is also retained as bycatch to other directed groundfish fisheries, primarily Pacific cod.

 There are no bag, possession, or size limits for pollock in the sport fisheries in Alaska.
-Harvest of pollock is not explicitly estimated by the SWHS and no pollock harvest information is collected in charter logbooks or creel surveys in Southcentral or Southeast Alaska.
+Harvest of pollock is not explicitly estimated by the SWHS and no pollock harvest information is collected in charter logbooks or creel surveys in Southeast Alaska.

-The 2021 PWS pollock pelagic trawl fishery opened January 20 and closed February 15.
-There were 22 landings made by 11 vessels with a total harvest of 2,544 mt, 96% of the 2,643 mt GHL, which included harvest from the test fishery.
-Rockfish bycatch during the fishery totaled 3.7 mt, below the 11.5 mt allowed as bycatch to the pollock harvested.
-The harvest bycatch cap for salmon was exceeded by 11.6%, with a harvest of 1.0 mt and a limit of 0.9 mt.
-In the Cook Inlet Area, no seine pollock commissioner's permits were issued in 2021.
-Pollock was harvested in Central Region as bycatch to other groundfish fisheries at low levels; in 2021, 0.6 mt was harvested in Cook Inlet Area and 0.1 mt in PWS (Contact Jan Rumble).
+The 2023 PWSA pollock pelagic trawl fishery opened January 20 and closed March 28.
+There were 27 landings made by 20 vessels with a total harvest of 3,252 mt, 98% of the 3,316 mt GHL, not including the test fishery.
+Rockfish bycatch during the fishery totaled 6.5 mt, well below the 16.6 mt allowed as bycatch to the pollock harvested.
+The harvest of salmon was within the bycatch limit; 1.1 mt was harvested with a GHL of 1.3 mt.
+In the CIA, no seine pollock commissioner's permits were issued in 2023.
+Pollock was harvested in Central Region as bycatch to other groundfish fisheries at low levels; in 2023, 1.12 mt was harvested in CIA and 1.97 mt in PWSA.